lakshyaag/restaurant-recommender-mvp/pm_answers.md

 1. In your own words, describe the problem that your tool is solving and why partners should use it.

 Bain Partners in Toronto need a fast, reliable way to choose restaurants for client engagements.
 Presumably, the current process is to rely on personal experience, recommendations from colleagues, or generic review sites, which could be inefficient and inconsistent from a quality standpoint.
-My tool, a web-based restaurant recommender, addresses this by offering tailored suggestions based on cuisine, location, price, and client suitability (e.g., quiet settings, high ratings).
-Partners should use it because it cuts through the noise of generic search platforms, and provides a direct interface to search for restaurants that meet their specific needs.
+My tool, a web-based restaurant recommender, addresses this by offering tailored suggestions based on a client profile.
+This is different from traditional search engines that require place-specific information and do not take into account the specific needs of the client, which is information that a partner would have based on their relationship with the client.

 2. Tell us what pieces of software you think are necessary to develop for the working prototype and how they are related.
 We call each application (web, mobile or desktop), each API, each batch process that can be deployed independently a piece of software.
 Support yourself with a diagram if you think necessary.